yogeshwar1996/GraphicsinC/README.md

 # GraphicsinC

-C Program of a GUI
+C++ Program of a GUI

+For creating geometrical shapes and filling color in them using various algorithms of Computer Graphics.